 A clergy discount is also available.

 Further information on scholarships, bursaries and discounts is available from the Registrar – firstname.lastname@example.org.

 Please contact the Admissions Team for information regarding entry to the school or to request a prospectus.
 We hold regular Open Mornings but you are also welcome to arrange an individual visit.

 Applicants must be registered with the school in order to sit for assessment.
-Girls registered for entry to Heathfield at 11+ in Form I (Year 7) in 2019 will be invited to attend a Taster Day on 22 May 2018.
+Girls registered for entry to Heathfield at 11+ in Form I (Year 7) in 2021 will be invited to attend a Taster Day in May and September 2020.

 11+ and 13+